 The studies listed below are anticipated as part of the Draft 50% RD and treatability study and are necessary to support the area-specific design development and remedial technology assignment for the Draft 50% RD.
-The RD WP will provide a detailed schedule of the timing of future design studies.
+The RD Work Plan (RDWP) will provide a detailed schedule of the timing of future design studies.
 The outcomes of the studies and evaluations will be presented in the RD deliverables.
-Studies in Sections 11.1 through 11.9 will be performed and funded through RD efforts, whereas the porewater chemistry study in Section 11.10 will be completed as a treatability study.
-Out of all future design studies, the porewater chemistry study is the only one where field efforts are anticipated to occur.
+Studies in Sections 11.1 through 11.10 will be performed and funded through RD efforts, whereas the porewater chemistry study in Section 11.11 will be completed in lieu of a treatability study.
+Out of all future design studies, the porewater chemistry study (Sections 11.11) and NAPL mobility testing (Section 11.13) are the only ones where field efforts are anticipated to occur.